Randomization Tests for Conditional Group Symmetry: Experiments

 We consider a second particle physics application based on the Top Quark Tagging Reference dataset \citep{Kasieczka:2019}, which also consists of jet events simulated by PYTHIA.
 The original dataset was constructed for the task of classifying jet events as having decayed from a top quark or not and consists of a training, validation, and test set.
 The four-momenta $x=(E,p_1,p_2,p_3)$ of up to 200 jet constituents ordered by transverse momentum (i.e., highest magnitude momentum in the plane perpendicular to the particle beam line) are recorded for each event.
 We only use the test set, which contains 404,000 simulated events, and ignore the binary label that indicates whether the jet decayed from a top quark or not.
 According to the Standard Model, the four-momenta of the constituents in a jet should be equivariant with respect to the Lorentz group $\lorentz$, which was described in \cref{expl:lorentz,expl:lorentz:cont}, and preserves the quadratic form $Q(x) = E^2 - p_1^2 - p_2^2 - p_3^2$.

 We take $X$ to be the four-momentum of the leading constituent in each jet, and $Y$ to be that of the second leading constituent \citep[as in][]{Yang:2023aa}.
 We conduct tests for $\lorentz$-equivariance of $P_{Y\mid X}$ based on samples of size $n=100$ using the maximal invariant $Q(x)$.
-The estimated rejection rates are shown in \cref{tab:tqt}.
+The estimated rejection rates based on $B=1000$ randomizations are shown in \cref{tab:tqt}.
 The tests all reject $\lorentz$-equivariance at a rate of less than $0.01$, indicating symmetry consistent with the Standard Model.
-Like in the LHC dijet experiment, we also conduct tests on samples where the second leading constituents are permuted across the data.
+We check for power by permuting the second leading constituents, breaking the dependence and thus the conditional equivariance.
 In this setting, the conditional randomization tests are able to detect the breaking of $\lorentz$-equivariance with reasonable power.
-The baseline permutation tests are not as powerful in this setting.
+The baseline permutation tests are not as powerful in this setting, demonstrating the statistical benefit of using the group structure in the randomization scheme.